 At the 30th Street Pier of South Brooklyn Marine Terminal (SBMT), a new recycling facility was built using sustainable design practices to minimize environmental impact.
 Investments in the terminal site enabled much of the City’s recyclables to travel to the facility via waterways, displacing 150,000 annual truck trips and thereby having a positive impact on street congestion.

 Built in the 1960s, SBMT was used as a container terminal until it was closed operationally in the 1980s.
 For the past 20 years, the site has been used as a tow-pound facility by the New York Police Department.

 Recently, the entire 88-acre facility was reactivated.
-The development of the recycling facility was part of the Mayor’s PlaNYC2030 initiative to address waste management in the City.
-It occupies 11 acres of SBMT and the remaining 77 acres was leased to Axis Group, an import/export firm.
+The development of the recycling facility was part of the Mayor’s PlaNYC2030 initiative to address waste management in the City; it currently occupies 11 acres of SBMT.
 Because of its location, the facility utilizes maritime transportation to bring a portion of the recyclables to the facility.
 Maritime transportation is a sustainable and cost effective way to move freight.
 By utilizing New York's waterways, the new facility will displace 260,000 vehicle miles annually traveled on inner city roadways which has a positive impact on infrastructure maintenance, fuel consumption, congestion, and vehicle emissions.

 The facility includes classroom space where New York schoolchildren will get first-hand experience with the recycling process.
 The Department of Education developed a curriculum where schoolchildren will learn the theory of recycling in class, then see how recycling takes place at the facility.
 One to two classes visit the recycling plant each day.